alpine9000/amiga_examples/tools/imagecon/README.md

 **--extra-half-brite**

 Generate an extra half brite image.
 This only works in combination with --colors 32.
 A 32 color palette will be output, however there will be a sixth bitplane that includes the half brite control bits for any pixels that can use it.

+**--ham**

+Generate bitplane and palette data for the OCS HAM mode.

+**--ham-brute-force**

+Use a primitive brute force method to calculate the HAM base palette.

+**--dither**

+Apply additional dithering to the image.

 **--use-palette** &lt;palette file>